- Why Offer Discounts on Invoices?

 Taxes and Discounts

 Tax treatment varies: some jurisdictions tax pre-discount amounts; others post-discount.
+The IRS provides guidance on how discounts affect taxable income reporting.
 Stacking errors (discount after tax vs before) trigger AP rejects.

 Recurring Discounts